robsalamat/MechaCar_Statistical_Analysis/README.md

 T-Test:  slightly statistically different from the population mean

-p-value: low enough to reject the null hypothesis
+p-value: can reject the null hypothesis

 ## IV.
 Study Comparing the MechaCar to the Competition